Henry Jones Sr.: Appearances

 In Indiana Jones and the Last Crusade, set in 1938, Walter Donovan finds a tablet that provides new clues to the Grail's location, he hires Henry to lead an expedition to locate the artifact.
-While on the expedition, he discovers that his colleague (Elsa Schneider, also Henry's and later Indy's paramour) is working for the Nazis.
-Henry mails his Grail diary, with its many vital clues, to his son for safekeeping — shortly afterwards he (while working in a Venetian library) is captured by Nazi officials and interned in Brunwald Castle on the Austrian border.
+While on the expedition, he discovers that his colleague Elsa Schneider (Henry's and later Indy's paramour) is working for the Nazis.
+Henry mails his Grail diary, with its many vital clues, to his son for safekeeping.
+Shortly afterwards, while carrying out research in a library in Venice, he is captured by Nazi officials and interned in Brunwald Castle on the Austrian border.

-He is eventually rescued from the castle by his son, and they learn that Donovan is also working with the Nazis.
+He is rescued from the castle by his son, and they learn that Donovan is also working with the Nazis.
 Henry convinces Indiana that the Grail must not be taken by the Nazis and that they need to go to Berlin to reclaim his Grail diary to complete the quest.
 During the course of the adventure, Marcus is captured and when Indiana goes to battle the Nazis, Henry tries to rescue Marcus himself.
 During the course of the battle, Henry blows up a truck full of Nazis, saving Indiana's life.
-Eventually, working together, Marcus and Henry manage to escape the tank they're trapped in.
+Working together, Marcus and Henry manage to escape the tank they're trapped in.
 When Indy nearly falls to his death off a cliff after fighting Nazis on a tank, Henry is horrified when he thinks his son has died, and is greatly relieved when Indy reveals himself to be alive and well.
 Henry is shot by Donovan in the film's climax, but Indiana finds the Grail in time and uses it to heal his wounds.
 Henry returns the favor by rescuing Indiana from a rift (created when Elsa crosses a seal with the Grail), imploring his son to let the Grail go, even calling him by his nickname "Indiana" for the first time and implying that he cares more about Indiana than the Grail.
+Henry also reveals the true meaning behind Indy's nickname, it was the name of his dog.